Center for Telematics: Telematics in space applications: Space Factory

 The center for telematics also works in conjunction with the German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt e.V. abbreviated DLR) on small satellites projects such as Space Factory 4.0, consisting on developing a robotic assembly of highly modular satellites on an in-orbit platform based on Industrie 4.0 processes.
-TU Darmstadt, TU Munich and the ZFT are involved in Space Factory 4.0.
+Technical University of Darmstadt, the Technical University of Munich and the ZFT are involved in Space Factory 4.0.
 The objectives of Space Factory 4.0 are to study processes for the rapid production of small satellites on an in-orbit platform, and to analyze and explore the necessary support and ground infrastructure, taking into account Industry 4.0 and Space Guidance (ECSS) standards.